 Basis of preparation.
-These separate financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Law of Ukraine "On accounting and financial statements in Ukraine" No 996-XIV of 16 July 1999 on the preparation of financial statements (as amended).
-Users of these separate financial statements shall read them together with consolidated financial statements of the Bank and its subsidiaries for the year ended 31 December 2022 with the purpose to obtain a correct understanding of financial standing, financial performance results and cash flows of the Bank and its subsidiaries.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and the requirements of the Law of Ukraine "On accounting and financial statements in Ukraine".
+No 996-XIV of 16 July 1999 on the preparation of financial statements (as amended) - hereinafter the Law on Financial Reporting.

-These separate financial statements have been prepared on the historical cost basis, with the exception of the initial recognition of financial instruments based on fair value, subsequent measurement of premises at revalued amounts and derivative financial instruments, financial assets at fair value through other comprehensive income and financial instruments at fair value through profit or loss are measured at fair value.
+These consolidated financial statements have been prepared on the historical cost basis, with the exception of the initial recognition of financial instruments based on fair value, subsequent measurement of premises at revalued amounts and derivative financial instruments, financial assets at fair value through other comprehensive income and financial instruments at fair value through profit or loss are measured at fair value.

-The key accounting policies used in preparing these separate financial statements are set out below.
+The key accounting policies used in preparing these consolidated financial statements are set out below.
 These principles have been applied consistently to all periods presented, unless otherwise indicated.